PostgREST/postgrest/api.rst

 .. note::

   Whenever foreign key relations change in the database schema you must refresh PostgREST's schema cache to allow resource embedding to work properly.
-See the section :ref:`Schema Reloading`_.
+See the section :ref:`schema_reloading`.

 Embedded Filters and Order
 --------------------------